Kingston to Montreal and Return

 Join us for a must-see cruise in the heart of the summer season with 7 nights and 8 days of sunshine and warm temperatures amidst the natural beauty of the 1000 Islands and the St. Lawrence River.
 Our journey will trace the historic routes of early Upper Canada explorers, as well as explore the historic trade route between Kingston and Montreal and the modern International Seaway.

-This Signature Cruise has a unique itinerary designed to highlight the very best of summer in Montreal and the past and present of the International Seaway.
-This trip is your best opportunity to spot big freighters from around the world as they move their cargo in and out of Canadian ports.
+This Signature Cruise has a unique itinerary designed to highlight the very best of summer on the St. Lawrence River and the past and present of the International Seaway.
+This trip is your best opportunity to spot big freighters from around the world as they move their cargo in and out of world-class Canadian ports.

 - 1000 Islands Anchorage

 - #1915Jul 11, 2019 - Jul 18, 2019

 1000 IslandsThis cruise will take you to witness the island paradise and natural and man-made charm of the archipelago.Read More

 1000 Islands TowerThe 1000 Islands Tower is a unique attraction and will show you the best of what the area has to offer.
 Read More

 Brockville MuseumSituated in Brockville's historic downtown core, the museum houses exhibits featuring the industrial, agricultural and social history of Brockville.
 All of the artifacts in the museum's collection are the tangible representation of this community's heritage.Read More